 The first thing we are going to do is get organized.

 Organization and time management are the two factors that can make or break your ability to succeed in nursing school.
 If you are a caregiver for anyone or have a job (or both), then this is magnified by 10.
 You absolutely MUST be organized if you are going to succeed.

 It starts with organizing your environment and culminates in organizing your schedule.
 In this precious time period before school starts, you’re going to clean your house like you’ve never cleaned it before.
 Get rid of clutter, scrub the bathroom, clean out the kitchen cabinets.
 Get it absolutely spotless so that it can ride for a few months without a deep clean.
 If you’re like me, then your brain works better when your environment is peaceful and organized.

 Once you have your syllabus for each class, then you’re going to start planning out your time.
 Put all the big dates into your planner (exams and other important deadlines) and then plan out that first week.
-If you’re enrolled in my Crucial Concepts Bootcamp, we do a live workshop at the start of each semester where we get all our paperwork and schedules organized together.
+If you’re enrolled in my Crucial Concepts Bootcamp, you’re going to absolutely love the module on getting organized!
 But if you’re tackling this on your own, then just focus on doing one week at a time.